MrNopi/internet-shop/README.md

 - maven-checkstyle-plugin
 - JDBC

-###For developer
+### For developer

 Open the project in your IDE.

 Add it as maven project.

-####Configure Tomcat:
+#### Configure Tomcat:
 - add artifact;
 - add sdk 11.0.3 or later

-####Configure the project
+#### Configure the project
 1. _Add sdk 11.0.3 in project struсture._

 2. _Initialize data base copying code from init_db.sql, which located in project_name/src/main/resources/init_db.sql_

-3. _At interntetshop.src.main.java.Factory class use username and password for your DB to create a Connection._
+3. _At internet-shop.src.main.java.Factory class use username and password for your DB to create a Connection._

-4. _Change a path in interntetshop.src.main.java.resources.log4j.properties.
+4. _Change a path in internet-shop.src.main.java.resources.log4j.properties.
 It has to reach your logFile._

 5. _fill up database with items, users and everything you need...._